Adam-Yung/link-previewer/README.md

 ### ⚠️ A Note for Firefox Users

-Firefox's **Enhanced Tracking Protection** is a great privacy feature!
-However, it could prevent Link Previewer from loading previews on certain websites (like previewing Reddit from Google as shown above).
+Firefox's **Enhanced Tracking Protection** is cool, but it might break Link Previewer due to CORS-related limitations.

+> [!TIP]
-If you find that previews are not appearing, or for sites that frequently need previewing (like `www.google.com`) try turning off this protection **for that specific site only**.
+> If you find that previews are not appearing, or for sites that frequently need previewing (like `www.google.com`) try turning off this protection **for that specific site only**.
 You can do this by clicking the **shield icon** to the left of the address bar and toggling the switch.

 </br>

 ## 🛠️ Building From Source